 Integra Realty Resources - San Francisco is pleased to submit the accompanying appraisal of the referenced property.
-The purpose of the appraisal is to develop an opinion of the market value, subject to a hypothetical condition, by ownership, of the leasehold interest in the properties within the boundaries of the City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services), subject to the lien of the special taxes securing the Special Tax Bonds, under the assumptions and conditions set forth in the attached report.
+The purpose of the appraisal is to develop an opinion of the market value, subject to a hypothetical condition, by ownership, of the leasehold interest in the taxable properties within the boundaries of the City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services), under the assumptions and conditions set forth in the attached report.
 The client for the assignment is the City and County of San Francisco, and the intended use is for bond underwriting purposes.
-The appraisers understand and agree this Appraisal Report is expected to be, and may be, utilized by the City and County of San Francisco and Special Tax District No. 2020-1 in the marketing of the Special Tax Bonds of the Special Tax District No. 2020-1 (Mission Rock Facilities and Services) Development Special Tax Bonds, Second Series ("Bonds"), and to satisfy certain legal requirements in connection with issuing the Bonds.
+The appraisers understand and agree this Appraisal Report is expected to be, and may be, utilized by the City and County of San Francisco and Special Tax District No. 2020-1 in the marketing of the Special Tax Bonds of the Special Tax Bonds, Series 2020 ("Bonds") and to satisfy certain legal requirements in connection with issuing the Bonds.